-Marinated Grilled Pork Chops with Garlic Scapes and Brown Butter & Rosemary Peaches.
-It tastes like springtime on a plate!
-They’re Whole30, Paleo, and Gluten Free!
+This recipe for marinated Grilled Pork Chops with Garlic Scapes and Brown Butter & Rosemary Peaches is amazing!
+It tastes like springtime on a plate, with so many bold and bright flavors.
+As a bonus, this dish is Whole30, Paleo, and Gluten Free!

 When my garlic scapes are in full swing about mid-June, I’m happy as can be, hanging out on our deck, grilling away.
 Here’s a nice seasonal dish that my whole family really enjoys: Marinated Pork Chops are grilled with Rosemary Brown Butter Peaches and quick grilled Garlic Scapes.
 It’s like springtime on a plate, I swear.

 I sometimes cook pork chops in the Dutch oven, like I did with my German Pork Chops recipe, but not in the summer!

 Cooking Pork Chops with Garlic Scapes and Rosemary Peaches

 If it’s not grilling weather near you, or if you just prefer to cook this inside, it can all be done on the stovetop.
 The pork chops cook beautifully in a grill pan, and the garlic scapes can be sautéed or even lightly charred right under the broiler.

 Scapes are the flower buds of the garlic plant that pop up before the garlic bulbs.
 They loop and twist around, and you can just reach to the base of each and pop them right off or cut them off with a knife.
 Gardeners usually remove the scapes because it allows the plant to devote more energy to the bulb, resulting in a more robust flavor garlic.
 But the flavor of them is amazing, too — sort of like a very mellowed out garlic.

 What can I do with garlic scapes?